How Do Former Opioid Addicts Safely Get Pain Relief After Surgery?

 "Let's bring in somebody, a specialist in dependency and addiction into this equation, and let's manage it through that," Shenko says.

 Dr. Stuart Gitlow, past president of the American Society of Addiction Medicine, agrees.
-If a surgeon or anesthesiologist were treating a patient with serious diabetes, they'd consult and endocrinologist.
+If a surgeon or anesthesiologist were treating a patient with serious diabetes, they'd consult an endocrinologist.
 Addiction, he says, is no different.

 "Whether he gets the opioids or not is less of the question," Gitlow says.
-"The biggest question is what do to ensure this patient's safety going forward during the period for which he's experiencing pain?"
+"The biggest question is what to do to ensure this patient's safety going forward during the period for which he's experiencing pain?"

 Gitlow says in Max's case, it's not that the addiction treatment didn't work.
 It's that it ended.
 And an addiction specialist might have made sure the surgery was followed by a stay in a sober living environment, a methadone prescription, or some other kind of treatment.